vandersonmota/fcreplay/README.md

 2. Create a fedora32 image
    1. This was done by following: https://linuxhint.com/install-fedora-google-compute-engine
    2. Install google-fluentd
-3. Create the base instance from the fedora32 image
+3. Create the base instance from the fedora32 image called fcreplay-image
 4. Create a service account "fcrecorder-compute-admin"
    1. Give it the folowing roles:
       - Cloud Functions Invoker